barrettj12/chords/docs/URL.md

 # Frontend URL structure

+The frontend is served under `/b/`.

+### `/b/artists`
+Shows all artists in the database, sorted alphabetically.

+### `/b/songs?artist=<artist>`
+Shows all available songs for the given artist.

+### `/b/chords?id=<id>`
+Shows the chords for the song with the given ID.
+The song IDs tend to be pretty human-friendly (e.g. `BananaPancakes`, `SexAndCandy`), so these URLs actually look okay.

+## Alternative idea

+*This was my original idea, but it requires a lot of extra implementation so we are not doing it at the moment.
+Leaving it here for historical interest.*

 Although the backend API mostly uses song IDs to identify resources, e.g.
 ```
 /api/v0/chords?id=1037
 ```
 we want the frontend user interface to have nice, human-readable URLs.
 The artist and song name should be sufficient to uniquely identify any song.

 ### `mychords.com/`
 The homepage will show all artists in the database, grouped alphabetically.